alexandrovteam/pyimzML/Readme.rst

 * ``$ pip install git+git://github.com/alexandrovteam/pyimzML.git`` will install pyimzML from github.
 * Download the source tarball from `PyPI <https://pypi.python.org/pypi/pyimzML>`_ and ``$ pip install pyimzml-x-x-x.tar.gz``

+**Dependency Notes**

-*Note: If numpy is not preinstalled, pip will build it from source before installing pyimzML.
-This can take several minutes.*
+* If numpy is not preinstalled, pip will build it from source before installing pyimzML.
+This can take several minutes.
+* pyimzML has an optional dependency to `lxml <http://lxml.de/index.html>`_.
+If lxml is not installed, pyimzML will instead use the built-in cElementTree or ElementTree package.

 **Testing**